Jordan-Prescott/odins_spear/docs/docs/features/scripter/find-alias-script.md

 ### Return

-* Returns type and name/ userId of entity where alias located.
+* Returns dict with type, userserviceid, name and alias.

 ### Raise